andrewrk/clashos/README.md

 ## Roadmap

- * Ability to send a new kernel image via UART
  * Interface with the file system
  * Get rid of dependency on binutils objcopy
  * Interface with the video driver